Best Dash Cams 2024: Reliable And Great Video Quality

 We’ve selected one single-channel (1CH) camera, and one camera that can either do 2 or 3 channels (2CH and 3CH).
 To top it off, we’ll add a high-end camera that records front and rear (2CH) and additionally, supports cloud connectivity.
 When connected to the cloud, the camera lets you stream live video to your smart phone, so you can check what’s going on around your car any time.

-All three of these cameras record very good video quality.
+All three of these cameras have Starvis 2 sensors and record great video.
 That is to say, you should be able to read the license plates of other cars in pretty much any lighting situation.

 One Video Channel: 70mai A810